 The legal services that we provide to clients in connection with the Stark Law include:

 - Preparing legal analyses regarding new financial relationships and implications under the Stark Law

 - Performing legal audits of existing contracts and financial relationships

-- Representing clients before Congress on Federal Agencies, State Legislatures and State Agencies issues
+- Representing clients before Congress on federal agency, state legislature, and state agency issues

-- Providing input and comments to the Centers for Medicare and Medicaid Services on proposed rules and interpretations of the Stark Law
+- Providing input and comments to the Centers for Medicare & Medicaid Services on proposed rules and interpretations of the Stark Law

 - Representing clients in regulatory investigations and litigation matters related to allegations of violation of the Stark Law and similar state laws